Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 30 Agustus 2025 10.02.40 UTC
+- WIB: Sabtu, 30 Agustus 2025 10.35.26 UTC
-- WITA: Sabtu, 30 Agustus 2025 11.02.40 UTC
+- WITA: Sabtu, 30 Agustus 2025 11.35.26 UTC
-- WIT: Sabtu, 30 Agustus 2025 12.02.40 UTC
+- WIT: Sabtu, 30 Agustus 2025 12.35.26 UTC

 Kutipan Inspiratif:
-"Life is like a steering wheel, it only takes one small move to change your entire direction."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

 Kategori: motivational